justinbyo/bare-bones-boilerplate/README.md

 This is a very simple, bare-bones boilerplate I use to start building webpages quickly.

 ## index.html
-I adapted this from HTML5 boilerplate and updated the pathsto reflect the way I've organized my files.
+I adapted this from HTML5 boilerplate and updated the paths to reflect the way I've organized my files.

 ## Resources
 The folders for resources like JavaScript and LESS stylesheets are in semantic folders preceded with an underscore so they stay at the top of my directory, i.e. **/_js** and **/_less**.